NickElefth/instaPYgram/README.md

 #### Example
 ```
 python3 instaBotExecutor.py --hashtag-automation --comments "Great post, Cool post guys, This is awesome.
 I would totally recommend you to others, Fantastic post!
-Keep up the good work, Incredible work we absolutely love it" --hashtags "webdeveloper"
+Keep up the good work, Incredible work we absolutely love it" --hashtags "javascript"
 ```

 #### Note